-On 12 July a cease-fire agreement between the RPF and the transitional government is signed in Arusha, in the northeast of Tanzania.
+A cease-fire agreement between the RPF and the transitional government is signed in Arusha, in the northeast of Tanzania, on 12 July.
 The agreement calls for political talks on a peace accord and power sharing.
 The cease-fire takes effect on 31 July.
 The talks begin on 10 August.
 The first protocol of the so-called Arusha Accords is signed seven days later.

 Habyarimana, the MRND, elements within the army, and the Interahamwe largely reject the talks and accords.
 Habyarimana fears that granting too many concessions to the RPF could provoke a coup.
 His head of military intelligence predicts that, in the event of major concessions, the military will kill the political leaders responsible while the general Hutu population will massacre their Tutsi neighbours then flee the country.

 Meanwhile, on 21 September, Army Chief-of-staff Colonel Déogratias Nsabimana issues a top-secret memorandum to his commanders identifying and defining "the enemy" as, "The Tutsi inside or outside the country, extremist and nostalgic for power, who have NEVER recognised and will NEVER recognise the realities of the 1959 social revolution and who wish to reconquer power by all means necessary, including arms."

 Bagosora instructs the general staffs of the army and police to compile lists of the enemy and their accomplices.
 The lists are maintained and updated by the Intelligence Bureau of the army.
 They will be used in the 1994 genocide to target victims.

 1993 - Early in the year Bagosora sketches out elements of a program to create a regional-based "civilian self-defence force" of non-professional recruits commanded by retired soldiers or other military men.
 He attempts to implement the program, distributing firearms to Hutu communes in the northwest, but is countermanded by the minister for defence.

 However, by November the proposal has been largely accepted by senior army officers and in early 1994 a document called 'Organisation de l'Auto-Défense Civile' (Organisation of Civilian Self-defence) is produced.